 - Massage: Your provider applies pressure internally to the pelvic floor muscles, either through the vagina or rectum.

 - Medication: Medications taken by mouth, including nonsteroidal anti-inflammatory drugs, pain relievers, antidepressants, and muscle relaxants, may ease symptoms.
 Injections of pain-relieving medication or botulinum toxin (Botox) may also provide relief.

 - Electrical stimulation: Some people find relief with transcutaneous electrical nerve stimulation (TENS), a treatment that delivers small electrical impulses to the nerves.

 - Biofeedback: This therapy uses visual or sound cues to help you learn to relax your pelvic floor muscles on demand.

 - Lifestyle modifications: Soaking in a hot bath or sitting on cushions may relieve pelvic tension and prevent spasms.

-It may take some time to find the treatment, or combination of treatments, that is most effective.
-Our caring team at Dignity Health will work with to create a treatment plan that fits your lifestyle and relieves your discomfort.
+It may take some time to find the treatment or combination of treatments that is most effective.
+Our caring team at Dignity Health will work with you to create a treatment plan that fits your lifestyle and relieves your discomfort.